cppalliance/safe-cpp/proposal/draft.md

 };
 ```

-`std2::initializer_list` has a named lifetime parameter, `a`, which puts a constraint on the backing store.
-The private explicit constructor is called with compiler magic.
-The argument is a [slice](#arrays-and-slice) borrow to the backing store.
+`std2::initializer_list` has a named lifetime parameter, `/a`, which puts a constraint on the backing store.
+The private explicit constructor is called when lowering the braced initializer expression--that's compiler magic.
+The argument to the constructor is a [slice](#tuples-arrays-and-slice) borrow to the backing store.
 Note the lifetime argument on the borrow is the class's named lifetime parameter.
 This means the backing store outlives the initializer list.

-This initializer has a relatively rich interface.
+This class has a relatively rich interface.
 Of course you can query for the pointer to the data and its length.
-But users may also call `next` to pop off an elmeent at a time. `initializer_list` is essentially an iterator.
+But users may also call `next` to pop off an element at a time and use it much like an [iterator](#iterator-invalidation).
 But for element types that are trivially relocatable, users can call `data` and `size` to relocate them in bulk, and then `advance` by the number of consumed elements.
-When the init list goes out of scope, it destroys all unconsumed elements.
+When the `initializer_list` goes out of scope, it destructs all unconsumed elements.

 ### Scope and liveness

 Key to one's understanding of lifetime safety is the distinction between scope and liveness.
-Consider lowering your function to instructions which are indexed by points.
+Consider lowering your function to MIR instructions which are indexed by program points.
 The set of points at which an object is initialized is its _scope_.
 In normal C++, this corresponds to its lexical scope.
 In Safe C++, due to relocation/destructive move, there are points in the lexical scope where the object may not be initialized, making the scope a subset of the lexical scope.

-The compiler lowers AST to MIR control flow graph and runs _initialization analysis_, a form of forward dataflow analysis that computes the scope of all local variables.
+The compiler lowers AST to MIR and runs _initialization analysis_, a form of forward dataflow analysis that computes the scope of all local variables.
 If a local variable has been relocated or dropped, and is then named in an expression, the scope information helps the compiler flag this as an illegal usage.

-Liveness is a different property than scope, but they're often confused: users speak of lifetime to mean initialization or scope, while backend engineers speak of lifetime to mean liveness.
-Liveness is the set of points where the value (i.e. a specific bit pattern) stored in a variable is yet to be used.
+Liveness is a different property than scope, but they're often confused: end users speak of lifetime to mean initialization or scope, while backend engineers speak of lifetime to mean liveness.
+Borrow checking is concerned with liveness.
+That's the set of points where the value stored in a variable (i.e. a specific bit pattern) is subsequently used.

 ```cpp
 void f(int);